ipfs-shipyard/ipfs-primer/files-on-ipfs/2-update-files/README.md

-# Update Files on IPFS using IPNS
+# Tutorial: Update Files on IPFS using IPNS

 ## Goals (Learning Objectives)
 After doing this tutorial you will be able to